Steps of the Student Conduct Process

 - to provide the student specific detail regarding the nature of the allegation;

 - to provide the student an opportunity to ask questions about the process; and

 - for the student to officially respond to the charge of misconduct.

 Students who fail to respond to their notice of charges letter or fail to attend their preliminary briefing will be sent a subsequent notice informing them of a specific date and time for a hearing to review their case.

 In lieu of a preliminary briefing, students also have the right to submit a Waiver of Hearing whereby they waive their right to participate in a hearing and will have their case determined based upon the presented evidence.
-Students who chose this option are not required to attend a preliminary briefing.
+Students who choose this option are not required to attend a preliminary briefing.

 Step 4: Student Response